jhallen/exorsim/README.md

 BASIC, FORTRAN, COBOL, [MPL](https://github.com/jhallen/exorsim/blob/master/mpl/readme.md) and PASCAL.

 The EXORciser could be used without any disk drives.
-In this case, you would use a paper tape punch and reader, usually part of an [ASR33](https://en.wikipedia.org/wiki/Teletype_Model_33) terminal.
+In this case, you would use either a paper tape punch and reader, usually part of an [ASR33 Teletype](https://en.wikipedia.org/wiki/Teletype_Model_33), or cassette tape storage, for example as included with a [TI ASR 733](https://terminals-wiki.org/wiki/index.php/TI_Silent_700_Model_733).
-But it also could be used much more pleasantly with disk drives.
+But it was much pleasant if you had floppy drives, such as the EXORdisk-I,-II, or -III.
 In this case, there were a number of available operating systems:

 * EDOS-I  (primitive OS with no file names- files are refered to by number, for EXORdisk-I)
 * EDOS-II   (primitive OS with 5 character file names, for EXORdisk-I)